Adjunct Assistant Professor

 Imogen Hart works on modern art and material culture in Britain, especially the objects and interiors associated with the Arts and Crafts movement.
 She is particularly interested in the relationship between fine and decorative art, connections between art and science, the history of exhibitions, interiors, non-canonical histories of modernism, and international networks of artistic influence and exchange, especially between Britain and the United States and within the British Empire.

-Dr. Hart is the author of Arts and Crafts Objects (Manchester University Press, 2010) and co-editor, with Jason Edwards, of Rethinking the Interior, c.
-1867-1896: Aestheticism and Arts and Crafts (Ashgate, 2010).
-She has published articles and book chapters on William Morris, the Arts and Crafts movement, and Victorian and Edwardian painting.
-She is working on two books: the first explores decorative art in Britain from William Morris to the Second World War, and the second is provisionally entitled Victorian Sculpture and Science.
+Imogen is the author of Arts and Crafts Objects (Manchester University Press, 2010) and co-editor, with Jason Edwards, of Rethinking the Interior, c.
+1867–1896: Aestheticism and Arts and Crafts (Ashgate, 2010).
+Other publications include peer-reviewed articles and book chapters on William Morris, the Arts and Crafts movement, modernist magazines, ceramics, Victorian and Edwardian painting, and, most recently, on sculpture and evolutionary aesthetics.
+She is currently working on two mongraphs; the first explores decorative art in interwar Britain, and the second is provisionally titled Victorian Sculpture and Science.
+She is co-editing, with Claire Jones, the forthcoming volume Sculpture and the Decorative in Britain and Europe, Seventeenth Century to Contemporary (Bloomsbury Academic, 2020).

-Before joining the History of Art Department at Berkeley, Dr. Hart was a Postdoctoral Research Associate and an Assistant Curator at the Yale Center for British Art.
+Before joining the History of Art Department at Berkeley, Imogen was a Postdoctoral Research Associate and an Assistant Curator at the Yale Center for British Art.
 She has taught in the History of Art Departments at the Universities of York, Bristol, and Birmingham, and at Yale University.

 “'Things in Combination': Exhibiting Pots" in Glenn Adamson, Martina Droth, and Simon Olding, eds.
 Things of Beauty Growing: British Studio Pottery (Yale Center for British Art in Association with Yale University Press, 2017)